top of page

 Candle Shapes and Styles to Consider

-• Light colored candles that maintain a clean aesthetic
+• Light-colored candles maintain a clean aesthetic.

 Best Scented Candles for the Home Office